raspberrypilearning/smart-assistant/en/step_7.md

 --- /task ---

 --- task ---
-+ Click the green flag and test your program to check that your classroom assistant reacts in the right way:
++ Click the green flag and test your program to check that your  assistant reacts in the right way:
     + Type in commands that have nothing to do with the fan or lamp
     + Ask for something to be turned on or off
 --- /task ---